 When the static pressure in a flowing fluid falls below the vapor pressure, Vapor cavitation develops.
-At the same time, the presence of nuclei or microscopically small vapour bubbles is required for the cavitation to form.
+At the same time, the presence of nuclei or microscopically small vapor bubbles are required for the cavitation to form.
 The static pressure decreases if the local velocity is increased or the inlet conditions change.

 Now, the generated vapor bubbles implode suddenly at a very high velocity, when the static pressure rises above the vapour pressure in the flow direction.
-This sudden implosion may lead to material erosion, a rise in noise levels, rough running of the pump and a drop in pump efficiency and head.
-Normally, as the implosion begins, vapour bubbles will dent inwards and later a water microjet is formed that is directed at the wall and strikes with a high velocity.
-This sequence of all events, along with with the fissured microstructure, very fine pores, indentations and cracks in the wall surface is the main reason behind the material’s destruction, which is accelerated in the presence of mechanical stress.
+This sudden implosion may lead to material erosion, a rise in noise levels, rough running of the pump, and a drop in pump efficiency and head.
+Normally, as the implosion begins, vapor bubbles will dent inwards, and later a water microjet is formed that is directed at the wall and strikes with a high velocity.
+This sequence of all events, along with with the fissured microstructure, very fine pores, indentations, and cracks in the wall surface is the main reason behind the material’s destruction, which is accelerated in the presence of mechanical stress.

-When the bubbles are generated due to release of dissolved gases from solution in conjunction with diffusion, Gas Cavitation occurs.
+When the bubbles are generated due to the release of dissolved gases from the solution in conjunction with diffusion, Gas Cavitation occurs.
 When the fluid’s pressure drops below the saturated vapour pressure, Dissolved Gases come out from the solution.
 This mechanism is dependent on the concentration of the dissolved gases.
-In terms of material damage, Gas cavitation is not as destructive as vapour cavitation, because, with rising pressure, the gas diffuses into the liquid again which means that this process is much slower than the collapse of vapour bubbles.
+In terms of material damage, Gas cavitation is not as destructive as vapor cavitation, because, with rising pressure, the gas diffuses into the liquid again which means that this process is much slower than the collapse of vapor bubbles.

 The formation of Vapour and Gas may overlap, as well.
-Vapour bubbles which are generated when the fluid’s pressure reaches or drops below vapour pressure may also contain gas which can release from the solution via diffusion while the fluid approaching the suction of the pump.
+Vapor bubbles which are generated when the fluid’s pressure reaches or drops below vapour pressure may also contain gas that can release from the solution via diffusion while the fluid approaches the suction of the pump.
 So both of these two cavitations together, intensify the extent of the impact on the fluid flow.